shen-yu/hexo-theme-ayer/README.md

 # ProgressBar
 progressBar: true

+# Boardcast
+broadcast:
+  enable: true
+  type: 2 # 1：custom，2：hitokoto api(https://hitokoto.cn/)
+  text: a clean and elegant theme, fast and responsive. # only work in custom mode

 # Article Setting
 # (Use this to excerpt if article is too long：<!--more-->)
 excerpt_link: Read More...